-This is important since printing inks might cause problems in food contact.
-The ink might contain substances that need to be considered in the evaluation of the finished paper sack.
+This is important as there are specific requirements for printed FCM in the GMP regulation (EC) no 2026/2006.
+The ink might also contain substances that need to be considered in the evaluation of the finished paper sack.

 Are adhesives used?